oscdev-io/birdplan/tests/rip/redistribute_connected/README.md

 - 192.168.1.1/24
 + fc10::1/64
 }
-note top: Should export connected routes to r2
+note top: Should export connected routes on eth1 to r2

 class "Router: r2" {